mwaugh0328/welfare-rural-urban-migration/calibration/README.md

 **Compute Model:** The most basic call starts inside the [``calibration``](https://github.com/mwaugh0328/final_migration/tree/main/calibration) folder.
 To generate moments from the model

 ```
+>> addpath('../utils')

 >> load('calibrated_baseline.mat')

+>> load('calibrated_valuefunction_guess.mat')

 >> compute_outcomes(x1, [], [], vguess, 1)
 ```
+The first line adds the path to utility folder and the associated functions.
+Loads the calibrated parameters and then a good guess for the value function.
 Then it should compute everything and then spit out the moments.
 The output should look something like this (**note** this is from my fed computer which has R2018 and is different from the version with R2021)
 ```
 Wage Gap
     1.8893